getsentry/sentry.engineering/src/content/blog/tombstone-support-android.md

 Let’s start with what a tombstone is beyond the graveyard: it's a native-code crash-dump format specific to Android.
 App developers usually retrieve it from the resulting ZIP when they issue `adb bugreport`, and it is typically serialized to text and protobuf encodings.
-In fact, tombstones have existed in Android since the very beginning (the [“Initial Contribution” commit](https://android.googlesource.com/platform/system/core/+/4f6e8d7a00cbeda1e70cc15be9c4af1018bdad53) with the [first `debuggerd` implementation](https://android.googlesource.com/platform/system/core/+/4f6e8d7a00cbeda1e70cc15be9c4af1018bdad53%5E!/#F46), which also already contained the same target directory `/data/tombstones` and the still existing maximum rotation limit
+In fact, tombstones have existed in Android since the very beginning, 17 years ago by now. (the [“Initial Contribution” commit](https://android.googlesource.com/platform/system/core/+/4f6e8d7a00cbeda1e70cc15be9c4af1018bdad53) with the [first `debuggerd` implementation](https://android.googlesource.com/platform/system/core/+/4f6e8d7a00cbeda1e70cc15be9c4af1018bdad53%5E!/#F46), which also already contained the same target directory `/data/tombstones` and the still existing maximum rotation limit